csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 ## Changing the Size

 There is a class named `Array` that can be used to resize an array.
-But, note that if you resize an array, you will lose all the current values and the elements will be reset to the data-type default.
+Upon expanding an array, the additional indices will be filled with the default value of the corresponding type.
+Shrinking an array will cause the data in the removed indices (those beyond the new length) to be lost.

 ### Example